AllTheMods/alltheguides/docs/help/lag.md

 By default, **Crash Utilities** comes with most of our packs, though one feature **Item Clear** is disabled.
 It's a very handy feature to have enabled with packs containing farms and automation to prevent massive entity leaks, which causes lag & crashes.
 This can keep your server entity count low for better performance.

 To enable, locate and open `world/serverconfigs/crashutilities-server.toml`.
 Very top section, set `enabled` to `true`.
-The `timer` is the amount of time in minutes entities will be checked, followed by an Item Clear chat announcement when the entities goes over the `maximum` threshold.
+The `timer` is the amount of time in **minutes** entities will be checked, followed by an Item Clear chat announcement when entities go over the `maximum` threshold.

 !!!
 Warning "When editing configs, please make sure server / client is not running"